-The September Equinox is a holiday dedicated to when the length of day and night are approximately equal.
-However, scientists note that the September equinox can occur on any day between September 21 and 24.
-This is because the calendar and tropical years are different.
-Another name for the holiday is the southern equinox, as the Sun moves from north to south and crosses the equator.
+The September Equinox is a day when the length of day and night is approximately equal all over the world.
+However, scientists note that the September equinox can occur on any day between September 21 and 24 because the calendar year and the tropical year differ.
+Another name for this event is the southern equinox, as the Sun moves from north to south and crosses the equator.

 History

 The September Equinox marks the end of summer and the beginning of fall in the Northern Hemisphere.
-This holiday is celebrated in different parts of the world, but it has different meanings and names.
-For example, in Western Asia, it is called Mehra Day, in Japan, it is the Higan holiday, and in Europe, it is a harvest festival.
+It is celebrated in different parts of the world under various names.
+For example, in Western Asia it is called Mehra Day, in Japan it is known as Higan, and in Europe it is often observed as a harvest festival.

 Interesting Facts